Locally Weighted Ensemble Clustering: Locally Weighted Ensemble Clustering

 Intuitively, the uncertainty of $C_i$ w.r.t. $\Pi$ reflects how the objects in $C_i$ are clustered in the ensemble of multiple base clusterings.
 If the objects in $C_i$ belong to the same cluster in each of the base clusterings, which can be viewed as that all base clusterings \emph{agree} that the objects in $C_i$ should be assigned to the same cluster, then the uncertainty of $C_i$ w.r.t. $\Pi$ reaches its minimum, i.e., zero.
 When the uncertainty of $C_i$ w.r.t. $\Pi$ gets larger, it is indicated that the objects in $C_i$ are less likely to be in the same cluster with consideration to the ensemble of multiple base clusterings.

-We provide an example in Fig.~\ref{fig:entropyDemos} and Table~\ref{table:entropyDemos} to show the computation of cluster uncertainty w.r.t. an ensemble of three base clusterings.
+We provide an example\footnote{We have fixed an error in the computation of this example which happened in the previous version.
+We would like to thank Mr. Recep Do\v{g}a Siyli for pointing out this issue.} in Fig.~\ref{fig:entropyDemos} and Table~\ref{table:entropyDemos} to show the computation of cluster uncertainty w.r.t. an ensemble of three base clusterings.
 For the dataset $\mathcal{O}=\{o_1,\cdots,o_{16}\}$ with 16 data objects, three base clusterings ($\pi^1$, $\pi^2$, and $\pi^3$) are generated, each of which consists of three clusters (as illustrated in Fig.~\ref{fig:entropyDemos}).
 Of the three clusters in $\pi^1$, $C_1^1$ contains eight objects, $C_2^1$ contains three objects, and $C_3^1$ contains five objects.
 Then, we proceed to compute the uncertainty of the three clusters in $\pi^1$ w.r.t. the ensemble.
 The eight objects in cluster $C_1^1$ belong to three different clusters in $\pi^2$.
 According to Definition~\ref{def:uncertain_pi_m}, with $p(C_1^1,C_1^2)=\frac{2}{8}$, $p(C_1^1,C_2^2)=\frac{3}{8}$, and $p(C_1^1,C_3^2)=\frac{3}{8}$, the uncertainty of $C_1^1$ w.r.t. base clustering $\pi^2$ is computed as $H^2(C_1^1) =-\frac{2}{8}\cdot\log_2 \frac{2}{8}-\frac{3}{8}\cdot\log_2 \frac{3}{8}-\frac{3}{8}\cdot\log_2 \frac{3}{8}\approx 1.56$.
 Similarly, we can obtain $H^3(C_1^1)=1$.
 It is obvious that the uncertainty of cluster $C_1^1$ w.r.t. the base clustering that contains it equals zero, i.e, $H^1(C_1^1)=0$.
 Therefore, the uncertainty of cluster $C_1^1$ w.r.t. the entire ensemble $\Pi$ can be computed as $H^{\Pi}(C_1^1)=0+1.56+1=2.56$.
 In a similar way, the uncertainty of the other clusters in $\Pi$ can be obtained (see Table~\ref{table:entropyDemos}).
 It is noteworthy that the three objects in $C_2^1$ belong to the same cluster in each of the three base clusterings in $\Pi$, i.e., all base clusterings in $\Pi$ agree that the objects in $C_2^1$ should be in the same cluster.
 Thereby the uncertainty of $C_2^1$ w.r.t. $\Pi$ reaches the minimum value, that is, $H^{\Pi}(C_2^1)=0$.
 As shown in Table~\ref{table:entropyDemos}, of the nine clusters in $\Pi$, $C_1^1$ is the cluster with the greatest uncertainty, while $C_2^1$ and $C_3^3$ are the two most stable clusters.
 For clarity, in the following, when we refer to cluster uncertainty without mentioning whether it is with respect to a base clustering or with respect to the ensemble, we mean cluster uncertainty w.r.t. the ensemble.